Flower mantis: Antipredator behaviour

 One mechanism displayed by the orchid mantis to attract prey is the ability to absorb UV light the same way that flowers do.
 This makes the mantis appear flower-like to UV-sensitive insects who are often pollinators.
 To an insect, the mantis and the surrounding flowers appear blue; this contrasts against the foliage in the background that appears red.

 In his 1940 book Adaptive Coloration in Animals, Hugh Cott quotes an account by Nelson Annandale, saying that the mantis hunts on the flowers of the "Straits Rhododendron", Melastoma polyanthum.
 The nymph has what Cott calls "special alluring coloration" (aggressive mimicry), where the animal itself is the "decoy".
 The insect is pink and white, with flattened limbs with "that semiopalescent, semicrystalline appearance that is caused in flower petals by a purely structural arrangement of liquid globules or empty cells".
 The mantis climbs up the twigs of the plant and stands imitating a flower and waits for its prey patiently.
 It then sways from side to side, and soon small flies land on and around it, attracted by the small black spot on the end of its abdomen, which resembles a fly.
 When a larger dipteran fly, as big as a house fly, landed nearby, the mantis at once seized and ate it.
 More recently (2015), the orchid mantis's coloration has been shown to mimic tropical flowers effectively, attracting pollinators and catching them.

 Juvenile mantises secrete a mixture of the chemicals 3HOA and 10HDA, attracting their top prey species, the oriental bumblebee.
 This method of deception is aggressive chemical mimicry, imitating the chemical composition of the bee's pheromones.
 The chemicals are stored in the mandibles and released when H. coronatus is hunting.
 Adult mantises do not produce these chemicals.

 Taxonomic range

-The flower mantises include species from several genera, many of which are popularly kept as pets:
+The flower mantises include species from several genera, many of which are popularly kept as pets.
+Seven of the genera are in the Hymenopodidae: